Hodge-Tate decomposition for non-smooth spaces: Eh-topology

 When $X=X_0^\an$ is an analytification of a scheme $X_0$ of finite type over $K$, with $Z$ being defined by an ideal sheaf $\calI_0$ of $\calO_{X_0}$, we have

-We also note that blowup map $\Bl_Z(X)\ra X$ is proper.
-This is because by the coherence of $\calI$, locally $\calI$ can be written as a quotient of a finite free module, which (locally) produces a closed immersion into a projective space over $X$, thus proper.
-And when both the center $Z$ and the ambient space $X$ are smooth, then the blowup itself $\Bl_Z(X)$ is also smooth.
+We also note that the blowup map $\Bl_Z(X)\ra X$ is proper.
+This is because by the coherence of $\calI$, locally $\calI$ can be written as a quotient of a finite free module, which (locally) produces a closed immersion of $\Bl_Z(X)$ into a projective space over $X$, thus is proper over $X$.
+Moreover, if both the center $Z$ and the ambient space $X$ are smooth over $K$, then the blowup itself $\Bl_Z(X)$ is also smooth.